Update Feb 2025

 Pilot Description

 Under the leadership of our partner Enheten för Flerspråkighet, they will spend a school year (September 2024-May 2025) exchanging ideas on the topics of materials, school organisation and family outreach and developing practical examples in peer groups.
 They will be supported by our experienced partners and receive professional training in workshops.
-The teachers record the exchange and results on an interactive platform, which will be further developed after the pilot phase and opened to other HL teachers in Europe.
+The teachers document the exchange and results on an interactive platform, which will be further developed after the pilot phase and opened to other HL teachers in Europe.

 Contact: